ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 2. The default [load balancing method](/docs/loadbalancer-service?topic=loadbalancer-service-load-balancing-methods) is **Round Robin**.
 You can change it to either **Weighted Round Robin** or **Least Connections** from the drop-down list, depending on your application needs.

 3. Optionally, you can enable **Session stickiness**, which sends all requests from a given end-user (for example, one with the same source IP) to the same backend server for a system defined "sticky" time.
-For more information on session stickiness, refer to [this topic](/docs/loadbalancer-service?topic=loadbalancer-service-session-persistence)
+For more information on session stickiness, see [Session persistence](/docs/loadbalancer-service?topic=loadbalancer-service-advanced-traffic-management-with-ibm-cloud-load-balancer#session-persist)

 4. You can also set the **Maximum connection limit** against your application.
-For more information, refer to [this topic](/docs/loadbalancer-service?topic=loadbalancer-service-connection-timeouts)
+For more information, see [Max connections](/docs/loadbalancer-service?topic=loadbalancer-service-advanced-traffic-management-with-ibm-cloud-load-balancer#max-connections)

 5. Click **Add Protocol** to specify additional ports and protocols your application may be listening on.
 Be sure that all front-end ports are unique.
 You can choose HTTP, HTTPS or TCP as your front-end protocol.

 	A maximum of two ports may be defined at the time of initial configuration.
 Additional ports may be added later after creating the service instance.
-Refer to [Limitations on number of ports](/docs/loadbalancer-service?topic=loadbalancer-service-faqs-for-ibm-cloud-load-balancer#what-s-the-maximum-number-of-virtual-ports-i-can-define-with-my-load-balancer-service-) for more information on the maximum number of ports allowed.
+Refer to [Limitations on number of ports](/docs/loadbalancer-service?topic=loadbalancer-service-faqs-for-ibm-cloud-load-balancer#max) for more information on the maximum number of ports allowed.
 	{: note}

 6. If you chose HTTPS for your frontend protocol, you must upload your SSL Certificate.
 Select one of your available certificates from the drop-down list.